 How many times have you seen following directions as a speech therapy goal?
-How many times have you written a following direction goal?
-If your experience is anything like mine, you cannot count that high!
+If your experience is anything like mine, your answer is a lot!

 After seeing following directions goals and working on them in so many sessions with so many individuals, I realized how complex following directions goals can be.
 They can include language concepts like prepositions (e.g., in, on), temporal concepts (e.g., first, second), conditional concepts (e.g., if…then…), and so much more.